What to Do With Old Photos With No Names or Dates

 - Check on the genealogy sites like Ancestry for photos others have shared of their ancestors/their siblings/children, etc. that match your name.
 I'll look for people who are sharing the most photos and adding information and then send them a message looking to see if they can help me.

-It appalled me to hear a friend say casually that she was going to toss the unnamed photos she inherited.
+It appalled me to hear a friend casually say she was planning to toss the unlabeled photos she had inherited.
 I turned to a photo identification group that I joined on Facebook and asked them for advice.

 Don't Leave the Next Generation With This Problem